 Throughout my own hardships I’ve learned and grown.
 Whatever wisdom I may have has come from my own struggles.

 There are two ways of working with me: in Counseling Sessions (Therapy) and in Strategy Sessions (Coaching).
 Counseling Sessions and Strategy/Coaching Sessions are very different in format and what they help with.

 People generally engage in Counseling Sessions because one or more areas of life are problematic, unmanageable, or not functional and they need help to make those areas less problematic, more manageable, or more functional.
 On the other hand, people engage in Strategy/Coaching Sessions because most areas of their lives are functional and they would like to make one or more areas the best they can be.

 - Cultivate psychological flexibility

-- Develop mental and emotional resilience
+- Build emotional fitness and resilience

 - Stop fights with reality

 - Move toward meaning unconditionally

 - Experience greater self-acceptance and self-compassion

 - Create a more satisfying work & career life